 Four sections: Section A. Terminology Definitions; Section B. Terminology Rationale; Section C. Citizens’ Wealth Additional Information; Section D. Performance Metric Formula Examples – United States Federal Government.

 1. Citizens’ Wealth (CW): CW is per person and is the conversational summary term for CW1, CW2, and CW3.
 CW can be measured in billions.

 2. Citizens’ Wealth 1 (CW1): Total economy GDP per person plus Government Total Net Worth (Net Worth) per person or less Government Total Net Debts (Net Debts) financial burden per person.
 CW1 is also referred to as the standard definition.
 CW1 can be measured in billions.

 3. Citizens’ Wealth 2 (CW2): Total economy GDP per person less Net Debt (government financial net debt) per person.
 CW2 can be measured in billions.

-4. Citizens’ Wealth 3 (CW3): Total economy GDP per person less Net Debt (government financial net debt) per person.
+4. Citizens’ Wealth 3 (CW3): Total economy GDP per person less Gross Debt (government financial debt) per person.
 CW3 can be measured in billions.

 5. CW Created/Destroyed Per Day: Change in CW in billions divided by the number of working days during a specified period.